CERT-W/Ukraine-Russia-Operational-Synthesis/Reports/Report-EN.md

 Specific recommendations for identified malware and vulnerabilities include:

 **Botnets:**
 * Cyclops Blink: a sophisticated state-sponsored botnet that may have infected a limited number of WatchGuard firewall appliances.
-This is believed to be linked to the Sandworm Team APT, as indicated in the [NCSC malware analysis report](https://www.ncsc.gov.uk/files/Cyclops-Blink-Malware-Analysis-Report.pdf)
+This is believed to be linked to the Sandworm Team APT, as indicated in the [NCSC malware analysis report](https://www.ncsc.gov.uk/files/Cyclops-Blink-Malware-Analysis-Report.pdf).
   * Remediation: Follow WatchGuard's detailed 4-step plan: https://detection.watchguard.com/.
   * Remediation: Block the IPs and domain names in the attached Indicator of Compromise document.

-* Katana: a botnet used to carry out DDOS attacks
+* Katana: a botnet used to carry out DDOS attacks.
   * Remediation: Establish an operation plan against DDOS.
 A document was published by the [ANSSI](https://www.ssi.gouv.fr/uploads/2015/03/NP_Guide_DDoS.pdf) in 2015.
   * Remediation: Block the IPs and domain names in the attached Indicator of Compromise document.

 **Destructive Malware:**
 * WhisperGate: On 15 January 2022, the Microsoft Threat Intelligence Center (MSTIC) revealed that this malware was used to target organizations in Ukraine.
-According to Microsoft, WhisperGate is intended to be destructive and is designed to render targeted devices inoperable
+According to Microsoft, WhisperGate is intended to be destructive and is designed to render targeted devices inoperable.

 * HermeticWiper: On 23 February 2022, several cybersecurity researchers revealed that malware known as HermeticWiper was being used against organizations in Ukraine.
-According to SentinelLabs, the malware targets Windows devices, manipulating the master boot record, resulting in a subsequent boot failure and complete loss of infected systems as well as the data stored on them
+According to SentinelLabs, the malware targets Windows devices, manipulating the master boot record, resulting in a subsequent boot failure and complete loss of infected systems as well as the data stored on them.

 **Exploited vulnerabilities**
 * CVE-2021-32648 is a vulnerability affecting the OctoberCMS content management system (CMS) platform, which is believed to have been used during the attacks on Ukrainian government websites.
-It allows an attacker to access any account through a specially crafted account password reset request
+It allows an attacker to access any account through a specially crafted account password reset request.
   * Organizations using OctoberCMS prior to version 472 and version 1.1.5 are encouraged to upgrade to the latest version.

-* Microsoft SQL Server vulnerability (CVE-2021-1636): Attackers appear to have exploited a known vulnerability in Microsoft SQL Server to compromise at least one of the targeted organizations, using the "whoami" command
+* Microsoft SQL Server vulnerability (CVE-2021-1636): Attackers appear to have exploited a known vulnerability in Microsoft SQL Server to compromise at least one of the targeted organizations, using the "whoami" command.
   * Organizations are encouraged to follow the Microsoft release and update to the latest version.

 ## Sources to follow